Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 Information officer Mrs. Annelie Mojzis

-Description of guide referred to in Section 10
+Description of Human Rights Commission guide to PAIA referred to in Section 10

-A Guide and been compiled in terms of Section 10 of PAIA by the South African Human Rights Commission (SAHRC).
-It contains information required by a person wishing to exercise any right, contemplated by PAIA.
-It is available in all the official languages.
+A Guide has been compiled in terms of Section 10 of PAIA by the South African Human Rights Commission (SAHRC).
+It contains information required by a person wishing to exercise any right contemplated by PAIA.
+It is available in all official languages.

-The guide is available for inspection, inter alia, at the office of the offices of the Human Rights Commission at 29 Princess of Wales Terrace, corner York and St Andrews Street, Parktown, Johannesburg, Gauteng, and at www.sahrc.org.za
+The guide is available for inspection, inter alia, at the office of the Human Rights Commission at 29 Princess of Wales Terrace, corner York and St Andrews Street, Parktown, Johannesburg, Gauteng, and at www.sahrc.org.za

 For further information, please contact the SAHRC: